stdlib-js/stdlib/workshops/numeric-computing/README.md

 $ set PATH=C:\MinGW\bin;%PATH%
 ```

-Another alternative is to use [Cygwin][cygwin], a collection of GNU and open source tools, providing functionality similar to a Linux distribution on Windows.
+Another alternative is to use [Cygwin][cygwin], a collection of GNU and open source tools which provide functionality similar to a Linux distribution on Windows.

 #### Download

-To get started, first acquire the [stdlib][stdlib] source code by performing a [shallow clone][git-clone-depth] of the [stdlib][stdlib] repository.
+To get started, acquire the [stdlib][stdlib] source code by performing a [shallow clone][git-clone-depth] of the [stdlib][stdlib] repository

 ``` bash
 $ git clone --depth 1 https://github.com/stdlib-js/stdlib
 ```

-Navigate to the cloned repository.
+Once cloned, navigate to the cloned repository

 ``` bash
 $ cd ./path/to/cloned/stdlib-js/stdlib